zalmoxes-laran/ExtendedMatrix-doc/docs/learn_EM.rst

 Bare in mind that learning and using EM depends on your scope and your background.

-1. EM formal language (for samrt humanists)
+1. EM formal language (for smart humanists)
 -------------------------------------------

 You can just use EM to document your studies and your reconstruction: it is reccommended to learn at least the EM language (that can be done even with a pencil and a sheet of paper) as it is explained in this manual.